-The Barber school invited us out to attend their Mazda Driving School at Atlanta Motor Speedway to see exactly what drivers are learning.
+The Barber school invited us out to attend their Mazda Driving School at Road Atlanta to see exactly what drivers are learning.
 They waived the cost of tuition, but we paid our own way to get there and stay in the Atlanta area, so we could see how teens of various experience levels were learning more than just the basics.

 Learning begins in the classroom